tooevangelist/paysuper-docs/content/docs/payments/testing.md

 ## Currencies

-You can choose a fixed set of currencies which will be actual for all products in your project on the Project settings page.
+You can choose a fixed set of currencies correspondingly to how you have configured your Products on the Projects settings page.

-The full list of currencies are supported for testing:
+The full list of currencies that are supported for testing:

 {{< columns >}}
 Code|Country and Currency